The New Year 2025 Unfolds: Egg-Quity Index Urges Global Accountability In Cage-Free Egg Commitments By 2025 Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) Egg-quity index Calls Out Costa Coffee, Associated British Foods, and Best Western's Cage-Free Shortcomings
+(MENAFN- GlobeNewsWire - Nasdaq) Egg-quity index Calls Out Costa Coffee, Best Western, and Dunkin's Cage-Free Shortcomings

-LONDON, Jan.
-22, 2025 (GLOBE NEWSWIRE) -- As the New Year begins and 2025 marks the final countdown for many cage-free egg commitments, Mercy For Animals, in partnership with organisations all over the world, has released the 2024 Egg-quity Index .
+HONG KONG, Jan.
+27, 2025 (GLOBE NEWSWIRE) -- As the New Year begins and 2025 marks the final countdown for many cage-free egg commitments, Mercy For Animals, in partnership with organisations all over the world, has released the 2024 Egg-quity Index.
 The Index categorises 29 companies based on the equity of their cage-free commitments and progress across regions, focusing on the often overlooked Global South.
-The Egg-quity Index was developed by 14 organisations across 15 countries spanning Africa, Asia, Europe, Latin America, and North America; all united in their aim to end the cruel cage-confinement of hens.
+The Egg-quity Index was developed by 14 organizations across 15 countries spanning Africa, Asia, Europe, Latin America, and North America; all united in their aim to end the cruel cage-confinement of hens.

 Globally, 84% of hens raised for eggs are confined to wire battery cages-cramped enclosures that often pack six to ten birds per cage.
 This extreme confinement not only causes immense suffering but is also potentially linked to higher rates of salmonella in hens , which could pose serious food safety risks.